-Hydroxychloroquine and azithromycin, which have been proposed for treatment of COVID-19 patients, are a potentially lethal combination and may have a serious impact on the cardiovascular system, according to a study.
+Hydroxychloroquine and azithromycin, which have been proposed for the treatment of COVID-19 patients, are a potentially lethal combination and may have a serious impact on the cardiovascular system, according to a study.

 The researchers, including those from Vanderbilt University and Stanford University in the US, carried out an observational, retrospective meta-analysis of a WHO database encompassing over 21 million adverse event case reports.

-The reports span across all medication classes from over 130 countries between November 14, 1967, and March 1, 2020 — mainly before the COVID-19 pandemic.
+The reports span all medication classes from over 130 countries between November 14, 1967, and March 1, 2020 — mainly before the COVID-19 pandemic.

-The study, published in the journal Circulation, compared cardiovascular adverse-drug-reactions (CV-ADRs) in patients who received hydroxychloroquine, azithromycin, or the combination of both medications with all other cardiovascular medications in the database.
+The study, published in the journal Circulation, compared cardiovascular adverse-drug reactions (CV-ADRs) in patients who received hydroxychloroquine, azithromycin, or the combination of both medications with all other cardiovascular medications in the database.

-Hydroxychloroquine and azithromycin, alone or in combination, have been proposed for treatment of COVID-19 patients, the researchers said.
+Hydroxychloroquine and azithromycin, alone or in combination, have been proposed for the treatment of COVID-19 patients, the researchers said.